haydenhw/pomtracker-flask/README.md

 PomTracker REST API
 =================
 ## Summary
-A backend for a time tracking app with an integrated [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+A backend for a time tracking app with an integrated [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer.
 This app was built with my own use in mind as I struggled to find an existing solution to manage my break schedules and track time simultaneously.
 I use this app all day every day to manage my pomodoro sessions and keep my weekly productivity goals on track.

 ## Technologies
 * Python